MergeCommits/COMP371-Assignment2/ReadMe.txt

 P - Changes the rendering mode of the car to points.
 L - Changes the rendering mode of the car to lines (wireframe).
 T - Changes the rendering mode of the car to fill (triangles).

+X - Toggles the rendering of textures on objects.
+B - Toggles the shadow mapping algorithm.
+K - Toggles the rendering of the depth map to the screen.

 LeftArrow - Turn camera left.
 RightArrow - Turn camera right.